seung-lab/e2198_Ca_imaging/README.md

 * data/radii_completed_050216.csv
-	Soma radius and corrected segmentation volume (omnivol) for each cellid Currently contains info for 153/396 cells
+	Soma radius and corrected segmentation volume (omnivol) for each cellid Currently contains info for all 396 cells

 #### Ca imaging data